medo64/MagiWOL/Source/MagiWol/ReadMe.txt

       o  No registry writes will be performed if application is not installed.
-      o  Double-click now wakes computer instead of editing entry. o  Lot of bug fixing.
+      o  Double-click now wakes computer instead of editing entry. o  Broadcast address now can be host name (usefull for waking over Internet). o  Lot of bug fixing.

    Version 2.21 (2010-10-30)